vasilich-tregub/topoedit-with-DX11VideoRenderer/README.md

 topoedit (which list, in the Microsoft topoedit sample, is limited only to EVR), I added the necessary code to the topoedit sample.
 Mainly, I replicated the code used to add the EVR sink node.
-The Add EVR pipeline starts with the method OnAddEVRSink call and further on up to the CTedVideoOutputNode::Init(...) call, with necessary adjustments, in the CTedVideoOutputNode::InitDX11(...) methods, made to enable use of DX11VideoRenderer.
-The method CTedVideoOutputNode::Init(...) that works in the EVR instantiation route uses a MFCreateVideoRendererActivate method (<mfidl.h> header); a DX11VideoRenderer object is activated with an ActivateObject method of the IMFActivate object that we create with the CreateDX11VideoRendererActivate method exported from DX11VideoRenderer.dll.
+The Add EVR pipeline starts with the method OnAddEVRSink call and further on up to the CTedVideoOutputNode::Init(...) call.
+Adjustments made in the CTedVideoOutputNode::InitDX11(...) methods enable the topoedit application to use the DX11VideoRenderer sink: the method CTedVideoOutputNode::Init(...), that works in the EVR instantiation route, uses a MFCreateVideoRendererActivate method (<mfidl.h> header); a DX11VideoRenderer object is activated with an ActivateObject method of the IMFActivate object that we create with the CreateDX11VideoRendererActivate method exported from DX11VideoRenderer.dll.

-To simplify the use of DX11VideoRenderer.dll, I added the DX11VideoRenderer project to my solution and use DX11VideoRenderer.dll without registration.
+To simplify the use of DX11VideoRenderer.dll, I added the DX11VideoRenderer project code to my solution and use DX11VideoRenderer.dll without registration.
 One can easily return to using CoCreateInstance methods, if need be.

 The DX11VideoRenderer code is added 'as is' from the Microsoft repository, only a call to
 MFTRegister(CLSID_DX11VideoRenderer, MFT_CATEGORY_OTHER, L"DX11 Video Renderer", ...)
 in the DllRegisterServer method is removed.
-This deceptive registration only tricks the user into believing that the video renderer can be added as a MF transform.
+This deceptive registration has no other purpose as only to trick the user into believing that the video renderer can be added as a MF transform.